 To prove that the at-fault driver was fatigued and that this contributed to your crash, your lawyers will conduct a thorough investigation.
 The police accident report, which contains key details about the incident, may offer information about the state of the other driver at the time of the crash.
 The accident scene itself can contain evidence; Skid marks or the absence of braking before a crash can suggest the driver was asleep or too slow to react.
 If the other driver was a commercial driver, their vehicle may contain electronic logs regarding their hours of operation and/or dashcam footage.

 In Pennsylvania, the statute of limitations for filing a personal injury claim, including drowsy driving accidents, is generally two years from the date of the accident.
-This legal time limit is strictly enforced by Pennsylvania courts, and failing to file a lawsuit within this two-year window typically means losing your right to seek compensation entirely.
+Pennsylvania courts strictly enforce this legal time limit, and failing to file a lawsuit within this two-year window typically means losing your right to seek compensation entirely.
 While two years might seem like a long time, it’s crucial to take action as soon as possible.
-Evidence can be lost, witnesses’ memories can fade, and critical documentation may become more difficult to obtain as time passes.
-Consulting with a personal injury attorney immediately after a drowsy driving accident helps preserve your rights and ensures you don’t inadvertently miss critical legal deadlines.
+Evidence can be lost, witnesses’ memories can fade, and critical documentation may become more difficult to obtain as time passes

 Contact Munley Law Personal Injury Lawyers Today